Red-billed oxpecker: Behaviour

 The red-billed oxpecker nests in tree holes lined with hair plucked from livestock.
 It lays two to five eggs, with three being the average.
 Outside the breeding season it forms large, chattering flocks.

 The preferred habitat is open country, and the red-billed oxpecker eats insects.
 Both the English and scientific names arise from this species' habit of perching on large wild and domesticated mammals such as cattle and eating ticks.
-This species's relationship with rhinos gives the Swahili name Askari wa kifaru meaning "the rhino's guard".
+This species's relationship with rhinoceros gives the Swahili name Askari wa kifaru meaning "the rhino's guard".

 An adult will take nearly 100 blood-engorged female Rhipicephalus (Boophilus) decoloratus ticks, or more than 12,000 larvae in a day.
 However, their preferred food is blood, and while they may take ticks bloated with blood, they also feed on it directly, pecking at the mammal's wounds to keep them open.

-Field observations in rhinos have shown oxpeckers warning the nearsighted rhino of danger.
+Field observations in rhinoceros have shown oxpeckers warning the nearsighted rhinoceros of danger.